 Cutting your nails

-When your nail grows back, trim it straight and not too short to avoid recurrence.
-Avoid trimming while there is inflammation and consult a podiatrist if unsure.
+Trim your nails straight and not too short to prevent recurrence once your nail grows back.
+Avoid trimming if there is ongoing inflammation; consult a podiatrist in doubt.

 Open-toed shoes